Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 - With JavaScript (fast connection): Full immersive experience with WebGL, smooth scroll effects

-This resilience matters for high-value clients.
+This resilience matters for my high-value clients.
 Their sites work for everyone, impress the most, and still win awards.

 Deployment: Vercel or Cloudflare? #